samitac/SurveyResults/README.md

 # SurveyResults

-This repo summarizes the results of the Survey performed during 2020-2021 to the IETF IoT-directorate team.
+This repo summarizes the results of the Survey performed from December 2020 to March 2021 to the IETF IoT-directorate team.

 # NOTE WELL